-- 1.1 The application has been referred to the Planning Committee because the recommendation to grant planning permission conflicts with the views of Clifton Hampden Parish Council. - 1.2 The site lies within the built up limits of Burcot within a line of development on the southern side of the A415.
+- 1.1 The application was deferred from the Planning Committee meeting on 8th November to allow Members to carry out a site visit.
+The application has been referred to the Planning Committee because the recommendation to grant planning permission conflicts with the views of Clifton Hampden Parish Council. - 1.2 The site lies within the built up limits of Burcot within a line of development on the southern side of the A415.
 Access to the site is directly off the A415 onto a private driveway which currently serves 5 dwellings. - 1.3 The site which measures approximately 0.1 hectares comprises a parcel of private amenity land which is currently undeveloped and lies immediately west of a property known as Withywindle. - 1.3 The site lies within the Oxford green belt and is identified on the Ordnance Survey extract attached at Appendix 1. - 1.4 Planning permission for 2 dwellings on this site was refused last year under planning reference P16/S2223/FUL and a subsequent appeal dismissed.
 A copy of the appeal decision is attached at Appendix 2.